Manzanita Lake, Lassen Volcanic National Park California

 14. Stay Up for Incredible Stargazing

 Lassen Volcanic National Park is currently working toward its Dark Sky Park designation and is known for its stunning displays of celestial beauty.
-The park even boasts an annual Lassen Dark Sky Festival!
+The park even has an annual Lassen Dark Sky Festival!

 “Half the park is after dark!”
 If you’re up for bundling up and staying out a little later, one of the perfect things to do in Lassen Volcanic National Park is to take some fantastic night photos.